 Reverse mortgage cons

-- High interest rates and fees: A reverse mortgage comes with rates and fees that are heftier than those of a conventional mortgage or home equity loan.
+- High interest rates and fees: A reverse mortgage comes with rates and fees that are heftier than conventional mortgage rates or home equity loan rates.
 Once you account for them, you may be surprised at how little you actually receive.
 High fees make a reverse mortgage a bad deal for anyone who thinks they may move in the near future.

 - Loss of long-term freedom: While you’ll gain short-term financial stability by receiving reverse mortgage payments, it could cost you your long-term financial freedom.
 For example, if your health suddenly nose dives and you must move in with an adult child or an assisted living facility, you’ll suddenly have to repay your loan.